-Palm Cove is just north of central Cairns, and you'll have plenty of other beaches to stop and see on the journey north.
-For a quieter experience, try Yorkey's Knob.
+Palm Cove is just north of central Cairns, and you’ll have plenty of other beaches to stop and enjoy on the journey north.
+For a quieter experience, try Yorkey’s Knob.
 Trinity Beach is popular for young travellers, and if you want to mingle with the locals, Clifton Beach is the way to go.
-Palm Cove is the height of luxury tourism in the Far North.
+Palm Cove is the height of luxury tourism in the region.
 With fancy resorts lining the waterfront along with boutique cafes and fine-dining restaurants, this is the destination to spoil yourself.

 Just outside Port Douglas, be sure to stop and explore the popular Mossman Gorge.
 It is a must-see stop on the North Queensland tourist trail, and provides some great river views.
 Soon after, you’ll come to the mighty Daintree River.
 To continue into the rainforest, you will need to cross the river on the vehicle ferry.

 For the perfect introduction to the rainforest, visit the Daintree Discovery Centre and follow the boardwalk through the forest.
 With interactive displays, you’ll be able to learn more about one of the world’s oldest rainforests.
 If you keep your eyes peeled, you may even spot a cassowary wandering close to the centre.

 The drive through the Daintree is a scenic one, with plenty of smaller roads leading to interesting hiking trails and secluded beaches.
 The area is very photogenic, and there are some great wildlife spotting opportunities.
 Cape Tribulation is the northernmost point visitors can reach in the Daintree via sealed roads.
 The remote headland is known worldwide for its pristine beaches and untouched rainforest.

 After exploring Cape Tribulation, you’ll have plenty of time left to head back to Mossman.
 Get ready for a big drive the following day, as it is over three hours to Cooktown.